 Can therapy can be helpful to anyone - not just people with major mental health issues?

 Therapy is useful to a wide range of people!
 Therapy is a great chance to explore how to get the most out of your life and develop the tools you need to express and understand your thoughts, feelings, and actions in a positive way.
-In fact, because my office is in a private practice/out patient setting, those suffering from dangerous or severe degrees of emotional stress (such as psychotic symptoms) will be referred to higher and more appropriate levels of care than I currently provide.
+In fact, because PATC is in a private practice/out-patient setting, those suffering from dangerous or severe degrees of emotional stress (such as psychotic symptoms) will be referred to higher and more appropriate levels of care than we currently provide.

 What should I do first?

-The first step is to make a phone call to schedule and discuss in more detail your reasons for seeking therapy so I can answer any questions you might have.
-On the phone we will discuss if I can provide you with the services you need.
-If for some reason my services are not a good fit, I will give you referrals for other therapists or mental health services.
-If therapy does seem like a good fit, we will then schedule an appointment, and I will send you appropriate forms and information to be filled out prior to the first session (which can also be found on this website under the "Resources and Contact Info" tab).
+The first step is to make a phone call (678-222-2987) to schedule and discuss in more detail your reasons for seeking therapy so we can answer any questions you might have.
+On the phone we will discuss if we can provide you with the services you need.
+If for some reason our services are not a good fit, we will give you referrals for other therapists or mental health services.
+If therapy does seem like a good fit, we will then schedule an appointment, and we will send you appropriate forms and information to be filled out prior to the first session.

 What should I expect when I come to an appointment?

 The first 2-3 sessions are usually a "get to know you" time, where we both continue to see if therapy is a good fit.
 During this time we will collect information about challenges, strengths, and family history.
 We will also work to build goals and address your expectation of therapy.
 If therapy involves treatment of a minor, depending on the age, the sessions will involve the parents and child/ren, as well as child-only sessions (if you and/or the child feels comfortable to do so).
 Usually after the 3rd or 4th session a parent update session (generally without the child) will be provided to discuss issues, address therapeutic plan, and assess if additional referrals are needed (such as psychological testing).